What to Bring

 • Proof of insurance

-• Vehicle registration form that will be provided to you by Security
+• Vehicle registration form that will be provided to you by Campus Safety.

-After submitting all of the above with a car registration form, you will recieve a parking permit to put on your windshield that tells you where you’re allowed to park.
+After submitting all of the above with a car registration form, you will receive a parking permit to put on the windshield that tells you where you’re allowed to park.